jbudbo/ProjectIris/README.md

 ## 30k'
-The project will leverage `Docker-Compose` as an orchestration provider, [RabbitMQ](https://www.rabbitmq.com/ "RabbitMQ") as a Queue provider, and [Redis](https://redis.io/ "Redis") as our data persistance layer as data longevity is not the current goal for this project.
+The project will leverage `Docker-Compose` as an orchestration provider, [Redis](https://redis.io/ "Redis") as our Queue provider and data persistance layer as data longevity is not the current goal for this project.
 We'll be managing the following containers:
-1. RabbitMQ
-2. Redis
+1. Redis
-3. Normalization .Net Core Worker(s)
+2. Normalization .Net Core Worker(s)
-4. Ingress .Net Core
+3. Ingress .Net Core
-5. Asp.Net Core Web App
+4. Asp.Net Core Web App

 ## The Back End
 ![Activity](https://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/jbudbo/ProjectIris/master/puml/Flow.puml "Activity")